Ciccios/HadoopMR/README.md

 HadoopMR
 ========

-Example on how to test a mapreduce with MRUnit
+Example on how to test a MapReduce with MRUnit